facade/flare-client-js/README.md

-The JavaScript client for Flare to catch your frontend errors.
+# The JavaScript client for Flare to catch frontend errors

-Comes with Vue and React integrations.

-Check the docs for information.
+Check JavaScript error tracking section in [the Flare documentation](https://flareapp.io/docs/javascript-error-tracking/installation) for more information.